Visual Analysis Essay: Example, Template & Writing Guide

 Art Thesis Statement Examples & Tips

-To create a strong thesis, you should relate it to an artwork’s meaning, significance, or effect.
+To create a strong visual analysis thesis statement, you should relate it to an artwork’s meaning, significance, or effect.
 Your interpretation should put out an argument that someone could potentially disagree with.

 How to Write Visual Analysis Body Paragraphs